sfchronicle/newsapp-template/readme.rst

-Seattle Times News App Template
+SF Chronicle News App Template
 ===============================

 What is it?